The Ivory Coast Political Crisis of 2010: State of Play and Outlook

 Table 2: The root causes of the 2010 political crisis in Côte d‘Ivoire.

 2. From the political crisis to the crisis of confidence: a case study of the Ivorian crisis

 After the 2010 crisis, the Ivorians joined the political party led by their ethnic group.
 The Ivory Coast has indeed more than 61 ethnic groups but the main ethnic groups now correspond to the main political parties: the Ivorian national front (FPI) led by Laurent Gbagbo who is a bete, the Democratic Party of Côte d'Ivoire (PDCI) led by Henri Konan Bédié who is Baoulé and the rally of republicaions (RDR) led by Alassane Dramane Ouattara who is Dioula.
 These three political parties represent 95% of the population.

 To conduct our study we took 50 people from the 3 main political parties and 50 people from the other small parties.
 We interviewed 200 Ivorians around the question of possible national unity.

 In conclusion, we note that the votes are no longer ideological but ethnic.

-Take into account cultural difference and practices in the application of a democracy copied from the West
+- Take into account cultural differences and practices in the application of a democracy copied from the West

-Author: Youssouf Doukoure, student at LIGS University, under the supervision of Prof. Vladimir Biruk.
+Author: Youssouf Doukoure, a student at LIGS University, under the supervision of Prof. Vladimir Biruk.